Package Leaflet: Information for the Patient

 MabThera may also cause changes in laboratory tests performed by your doctor.

-If you are being treatedwith MabThera in combination with other medications, some of the possible side effects may be due to the other medications.
+If you are being treated with MabThera in combination with other medicines, some of the possible side effects may be due to the other medicines.

 Keep out of sight and reach of children.

-Store in refrigerator (between 2°C and 8°C).
+Store in a refrigerator (2°C - 8°C).
 Do not freeze.
-Store the vial within the outer packaging to protect it from light.
+Keep the vial in the outer carton in order to protect from light.

-MabThera is a ready-to-use solution, transparent to opalescent, colorless to yellowish, which is presented as a subcutaneous injection solution in a transparent glass vial with a butyl rubber stopper sealed with aluminum and a pink plastic flip-off disc.
+MabThera is a ready-to-use solution, from transparent to opalescent, from colorless to yellowish, presented as a solution for subcutaneous injection in a transparent glass vial with a butyl rubber stopper sealed with aluminum and a pink plastic flip-off disc.

 Roche Registration GmbH